calaldees/teachingWorkshops/teacherTraining/_introMeet.md

 * Subject specific information and tasks for starting the course in September
 * General discussion and opportunity to ask questions

+TODO: LSP Apply for
+Student lead - profetional
+Portfolio for you (wanting it to be marked )
+If asked to teach a lesson in html - you are capable - you do

 Who
 ---